notwillcasey/Atelier-frontEnd/README.md

 For the rating breakdown, the user can see how each rating is rated and how many users have rated that product.
 The user can also see the many attributes that a product may have such as width, size, comfort and more.

-## Installation
-- Clone to local machine
-- Create .env file from example.env
-- Run NPM install to install all necessary dependencies
-- Run NPM start to transpile code into bundle.js file
-- Run NPM run server to run express server locally
-- To view in the browser, go to localhost:4000 in your broswer of choice